elijahsandler/4300-practical-2/README.md

 ## Running the RAG
 1. Open Docker Desktop.
 2. Run `docker compose up -d` to spin up the containers in detatched mode.
-This will start a redis-stack container, a weaviate container, and a chromadb container.
 3. Run `ingest.py` to index all the files in the `data` directory.
-These may include .pdf files, .py files, or .ipynb files.
-Select the embedding you wish to use, with the default being nomic.
+These may include pdfs, .py files, or .ipynb files.

-  If you wish to run the RAG model in chroma or weaviate, use the corresponding `ingest` and `search` file.

-  If the requested LLM or embedding model is not installed, the program will install it from ollama automatically.

 4. Run `search.py`.
 The UI will show in your console.
-Be sure to select the same embedding you used prior.

-5. Every query will generate a row in `data_collection.csv` that tracks variables including prompt and response length, LLM and embedding model used, system RAM, and response time.

-6. To view the correct and full pipeline please look at the corresponding branch ```git checkout modify-for-pipeline```

-Note that there is not persistance.
+Note that there is not persistance in the redis-stack container.
 Closing and re-opening the container will require you to rerun `ingest.py`.

+## Pulling embeddings
+Run these on the command line:
+1. ollama pull nomic-embed-text
+2. ollama pull all-minilm
+3. ollama pull mxbai-embed-large